google/go-cloud/internal/website/content/tutorials/guestbook.md

 ### Provision resources

-You can now use Terraform, a tool for initializing cloud resources, to set up your project.
+You can now use Terraform to set up your project.

 ```shell
 gcloud auth application-default login